jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 Toolbars are grouped into Tabs to give users full control over which Toolbars are visible.

 ### Custom Toolbars
-In addition to the Toolbars shipped by AdapTable, users can create their own Toolbars at Design-Time.
+In addition to the Toolbars shipped by AdapTable, users can create their own Custom Toolbars at Design-Time.

-Once created, they are treated as full toolbars and can be placed in any Tab as requested.
+Once created, they are treated as full toolbars and can be placed in any Tab as required.

-Custom Toolbars contain 2 sections, either of both which can be populated:
+Custom Toolbars contain 2 sections, either of which can be populated:

 - a div where users can render any content that they want; typically they will listen to the 'ToolbarVisibilityChanged' event and then render their content as required.